 The custom hiring of various farm tools and implements was being supervised by VCRMC apart from taking important decisions on the technological interventions to be implemented at the village in consultation with the KVK have now become immensely popular among the farmers and substantial amount has also been generated.
 Timeliness of agricultural operations is crucial to cope with climate variability, especially in case of sowing and intercultural operations.
 Access to implements for planting in ridge-furrow, broad bed furrow and raised beds is essential for widespread adoption of resilient practices for in situ soil moisture conservation and drainage of excess water in heavy soils.
 In rainfed areas, availability of such farm implements to small and marginal farmers is important.
 Similarly in irrigated areas, residue management of kharif crops through zero till cultivation of rabi crops reduces the problem of burning of residues and adds to the improvement of soil health and increases water use efficiency.
 The rates for hiring the machines /implements are decided by the members of VCRMC.
 This committee also uses the revenue generated from hiring charges and deposits in a bank account opened in the name of VCRMC.
 The revenue is used for repair and maintenance of the implements and 25% share is earmarked as a sustainability fund.
-Different types of farm machinery are stocked in the CHCs, the most popular being zero till drill, happy seeder, BBF planter, drum seeder, multi crop planter, power weeder, chaff cutter, cono-weeder, duster, sprayer, laveler, FIRB planter, sub-soiler, zero-till frti-seed, disc harrow, bucket laveler, reaper, thresher, cultivator, rotavator, pumpset etc.
+Different types of farm machinery are stocked in the CHCs, the most popular being Zero till drill, Happy seeder, BBF planter, drum seeder, multi crop planter, power weeder, chaff cutter, conoweeder, duster, sprayer, laveler, FIRB planter, sub-soiler, zero-till frti-seed, disc harrow, bucket laveler, reaper, threser, cultivator, rotavator, pumpset etc. The status of custom hiring centres are given below.